frstrtr/cpuminer-multi/ASICBOOST_TESTING.md

 # ASICBoost/Version-Rolling Testing Guide

+## ⚠️ IMPORTANT: Protocol Stub Only - No Performance Benefit

+**This is a PROTOCOL IMPLEMENTATION for testing purposes only.**

+- ❌ **NO speed optimization** - This does NOT make mining faster
+- ❌ **NO midstate reuse** - Core ASICBoost optimization not implemented
+- ❌ **NO computational benefit** - CPU mining performance unchanged
+- ✅ **Protocol testing only** - For validating P2Pool ASICBoost infrastructure

+ASICBoost speed benefits require ASIC hardware with midstate caching.
+This implementation only speaks the version-rolling protocol correctly for testing pool implementations.

+---

 ## Implementation Summary

 This patch adds BIP320 version-rolling support to cpuminer-multi for testing P2Pool ASICBoost implementations.
 The miner now: